Critical Mach number: Aircraft flight

-Although unknown at the time, compressibility was the cause of the phenomenon known as the sound barrier.
+The challenge of designing an aircraft to remain controllable approaching and reaching the speed of sound was the origin of the concept known as the sound barrier.
 1940s-era military subsonic aircraft, such as the Supermarine Spitfire, Bf 109, P-51 Mustang, Gloster Meteor, He 162, and P-80, have relatively thick, unswept wings, and are incapable of reaching Mach 1.0 in controlled flight.
 In 1947, Chuck Yeager flew the Bell X-1 (also with an unswept wing, but a much thinner one), reaching Mach 1.06 and beyond, and the sound barrier was finally broken.

 Early transonic military aircraft, such as the Hawker Hunter and F-86 Sabre, were designed to fly satisfactorily even at speeds greater than their critical Mach number.
-They did not possess sufficient engine thrust to break the sound barrier in level flight, but could exceed Mach 1.0 in a dive while remaining controllable.
-Modern jet airliners, such as Airbus and Boeing aircraft, have maximum operating Mach numbers slower than Mach 1.0.
+They did not possess sufficient engine thrust to reach Mach 1.0 in level flight, but could do so in a dive and remain controllable.
+Modern jet airliners with swept wings, such as Airbus and Boeing aircraft, do not cruise at airspeeds faster than their critical Mach numbers and have maximum operating Mach numbers slower than Mach 1.0.

-Supersonic aircraft, such as Concorde, Tu-144, the English Electric Lightning, Lockheed F-104, Dassault Mirage III, and MiG 21, are designed to exceed Mach 1.0 in level flight, and are therefore designed with very thin wings.
+Supersonic aircraft, such as Concorde, Tu-144, the English Electric Lightning, Lockheed F-104, Dassault Mirage III, and MiG 21, are intended to exceed Mach 1.0 in level flight, and are therefore designed with very thin wings.
 Their critical Mach numbers are higher than those of subsonic and transonic aircraft, but are still less than Mach 1.0.